 As both insulin resistance and diabetes are caused by low-grade inflammation (inflammation caused by immune response), this protection against them is thought to provided by walnut’s anti-inflammatory agents.24

-16. Induce Faster And Better Sleep
+16. Can Induce Faster And Better Sleep

 Among other things, walnuts also contain melatonin, the hormone responsible for bringing on sleep.
 It was seen in animal studies that eating walnuts raised levels of blood melatonin in animal studies.25 Having melatonin-rich foods helps you fall asleep faster and better and reduces the number of times you wake up at night.26

-17. Reduce Inflammation And Improve Arthritis Symptoms
+17. Can Reduce Inflammation And Improve Arthritis

 Walnut is one of the foods recommended for those with arthritis, a condition which is marked by inflammation in the body, causing aching and swollen joints.
 Walnuts contain omega-3 fatty acids which can reduce inflammation, and this can be proved by the reduction in markers like C-reactive protein after eating walnuts.27